SCOPE: Selective Conformal Optimized Pairwise LLM Judging: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the support and funding of CIFAR, the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada Foundation for Innovation (CFI), and Research Nova Scotia.
-Advanced computing resources are provided by ACENET, the regional partner in Atlantic Canada, the Digital Research Alliance of Canada, the Research Computing Services group at the University of Calgary, and the Denvr Dataworks platform.
+Advanced computing resources are provided by ACENET, the regional partner in Atlantic Canada, and the Digital Research Alliance of Canada.